 At Caldwell approximately 90% of full-time undergraduate students receive some form of financial aid.
-Our financial aid counselors work with you to meet your needs and make your Caldwell experience an affordable one.
-Caldwell offers academic scholarships that range from $8,000 to full tuition as well as scholarships for students with a lot of community service and leadership that range from $2,000–$5,000.
+Caldwell offers academic scholarships that range from $8,000 to full tuition as well as scholarships for students with a lot of community service and leadership that range from $1,000–$5,000.
 Talented students may also qualify for scholarships in art, music, and athletics.

 Caldwell University offers the second-lowest tuition, fees, room, and board of New Jersey’s private colleges and universities, plus combined with our financial aid offerings, Caldwell often has a lower price than many public institutions.
 Need-based financial aid is not available for international students.

-Type of University: Private, coeducational, Catholic liberal arts university founded in 1939 by the Dominican Sisters of Caldwell
+Type of school: Private, coeducational, Catholic liberal arts university founded in 1939 by the Dominican Sisters of Caldwell

 Size of Campus: 70 acres